Cillo98/Group-Sorter/README.md

 Now each of the three variables contains the maximum possible difference that the corresponding attribute has when compared to other attributes among all groups.
 The highest number is used to determine which attribute should be chosen for the destination group.
 Therefore, the chosen number becomes ...IndexMaxGap , where “...” is either first, second or third  based on which of the MaxGaps has the highest value.
 The group is then chosen according to criteria (2).

 In order to satisfy criteria (1), the currently chosen group’s total amount of entities is compared with the number of entities in all other groups.
 If a group has 2.5+% less entities than the chosen group exists, the group with the least entities is chosen as the destination group.
 The lower percentage, compared to previous cases, is due to the importance given to criteria (1) over criteria (2).
-In this case, as the addition of the new entitity’s attributeset does not greatly affect a group’s internal balance, much more importance is given to keeping the total number of entities among all groups balanced.
+In this case, as the addition of the new entity’s attributeset does not greatly affect a group’s internal balance, much more importance is given to keeping the total number of entities among all groups balanced.
 $$
 chosenIndex = chosenIndexCalc(chosenIndex,diffPercent,0.025)
 $$